 - Shredded Brussels Sprouts, Kale and Apple Salad over at Emily’s (This Healthy Table),

-If we make Vegan Shepherd’s Pie during a weeknight, we pair it with some lovely, creamy veggie soup for example:
+If we make Vegan Shepherd’s Pie during a weeknight, we pair it with one of 30 Deliciously Creamy Vegan Soups for example:

 This Vegan Shepherd’s Pie recipe is meat-free, dairy-free and egg-free.
 It is also suitable for vegan, vegetarian, nut-free and gluten-free diets.
 It can also be WFPB-friendly (whole foods plant-based) if you cook the onion and the garlic in water or in veggie broth.